 What is the medical billing process?

-The medical billing process contains seven essential steps.
+The medical billing process involves seven essential steps.
 These steps trace the entire claims journey from the moment a patient checks in at a healthcare facility, to the moment they receive a bill from their insurance provider.

 Fig. 1 Illustration of the medical billing process.
 Circle diagram displays the seven-step process that a medical claim goes through.
 Illustration from The Definitive Approach to Healthcare Sales – 101: Codifying the Patient Journey.